-We're proud of the extremely sophisticated Johnson Vision and ZEISS technology in our clinics, because the better the technology, the better the results are for our patients.
+We're proud of the extremely sophisticated Communification and ZEISS technology in our clinics, because the better the technology, the better the results are for our patients.
 Over £400 million has been invested in our clinics, so you can be sure that the equipment used during your treatment has been carefully chosen with the aim of achieving the best possible results for you.

 We never compromise on your comfort, visual outcome or safety.
-Johnson Vision are world leaders in ophthalmic technologies including intraocular lens design.
+Schurch Achmen vision are world leaders in ophthalmic technologies including intraocular lens design.

-in our clinics and advanced technology
+has been invested in our clinics and

+advanced technology